New Constructions and Characterizations of Flat and Almost Flat Grassmannian Fusion Frames: Mathematical Background

 \end{lem} The orthogonality relations are important to us because of their application to character tables. \begin{defn} Let $G$ be a finite abelian group of size $n$.
 Let $X_G$ be an $n \times n$ matrix with rows labeled by elements of $G$ and columns by elements of $\widehat{G}$.
 Define the element in row $g$ column $\chi$ to be $\chi(g)$.
 We call $X_G$ the \emph{character table} of $G$. \end{defn} By construction, each element of $X_G$ has modulus $1$.
 Furthermore, it follows from Lemma~\ref{lem:orthrel} that $(1/\sqrt{n}) X_G$ is an orthogonal matrix. \begin{ex} Let $G = \bZ_n$, the integers mod $n$.
-Then the $n \times n$ (properly scaled) discrete Fourier transform matrix

-is $X_G$. \end{ex} \begin{ex} Let $G = \oplus_{i=1}^r \bZ_2$, binary sequences of length $r$.
-Then the Sylvester Hadamard matrix formed by the $r$-fold Kronecker product (see Definition~\ref{def:kron}) of

-is $X_G$ (with lexicographic ordering on $G$ and $\widehat{G}$). \end{ex} We note that for a character table to have real entries, $G$ can not have any elements of order greater than $2$.
-Thus, Example~\ref{ex:realchar} is in some sense the canonical example of a real character table.
-Since the rows of character tables are equal norm and orthogonal, if we take any subset $S \subset G$ and choose a submatrix of $X_G$ with rows denoted by $S$ and columns spanning all of $\widehat{G}$, the columns of the submatrix will always form a flat FUNTF after appropriate scaling (Theorem~\ref{thm:framech}).
-In order to generate an ETF, we must be more careful about how we select the rows. \begin{defn} Let $G$ be a finite abelian group of size $n$.
+Then the $n \times n$ (properly scaled) discrete Fourier transform matrix $(e^{-2\pi i jk/n})_{j,k=0}^n$ is $X_G$.
+If $G = \oplus_{\ell=0}^L \bZ_{n_\ell}$, then $X_G$ is the Kronecker product of the $X_{\bZ_{n_\ell}}$, ordered lexicograhically. \end{ex} Since the rows of character tables are equal norm and orthogonal, if we take any subset $S \subset G$ and choose a submatrix of $X_G$ with rows denoted by $S$ and columns all of $\widehat{G}$, the columns of the submatrix $L$ will always form a flat finite unit norm tight frame after appropriate scaling since $L L^\ast$ is the frame operator.
+In order to generate an equiangular tight frame we must be more careful about how we select the rows. \begin{defn} Let $G$ be a finite abelian group of size $n$.
 If $D \subseteq G$ is a subset of size $k$ such that the multiset